-card# The card number, in the range 3 - 10.
-(An attempted connection to an NP slot is refused.)

-force Optionally force this CLI session to take control of the slot even if the slot was being used by another CLI in the network.
+card# The card number, in the range $3 - 10$.
+(An attempted connection to an NP slot is refused.) force Force this CLI session to take control of the slot even if the slot was being used by another CLI in the network. diagnostic Use this connection to run diagnostics on the card.
+See the LightStream 2020 Hardware Reference & Troubleshooting Guide .